ECO PRO

 Step Four: On-site Training

-This involves the standard ECO PRO curriculum, although with more detail and philosophical grounding.
+This involves the standard ECO PRO curriculum, although with more detail and philosophical grounding designed for Trainers.
 The schedule typically runs three days, although it can be customized to your requirements.
 Each morning (8:00 to 12:00) will be a classroom session with the trainees.
-Afternoons will involve a comprehensive environmental assessment of your operation to help guide you toward either full or digital Green Fins certification.
-More information about the assessment process can be downloaded here.
+Afternoons will involve a comprehensive Environmental Assessment of your operation to help guide you toward either full or digital Green Fins certification.

 Step Five: Second Site Visit (optional)

-This follow-up visit may be planned to identify any revisions to the implementation plan and to review progress on the sustainability checklist.
+This follow-up visit may be planned to review progress on the Environmental Assessment and to develop an action plan to move forward with Green Fins certification.
 Additional staff training may also be requested.

 Redefine the tourism experience!